Portfolio Concept Designs

 Elementary school teacher · Dallas, TX · Methodist church member · Mother of 3 · First-time Compassion sponsor

-"I want to help, but I also want to know my money is actually making a difference for a real child — not just disappearing into an organization."
+"I want to help, but I also want to know my money is actually making a difference for a real child and not just disappearing into an organization."

 Goals